Harsh-376/SnakeGame/README.md

 Snake Game created with help from YouTube<br/>
 Use WASD or Arrow keys to move;<br/>
-P 0r ESC to pause the game;
+P or ESC to pause the game;